 - Remodeling of existing structures

-The Planning and Development Services Residential department can only review construction plans submitted by the customer.
-We can not design plans for you.
+Planning and Development Services can review construction plans submitted by the customer but we can not design the plans for you.
 If you need help in designing a plan you will need to contact a design professional.
-The Residential plan review also does not review the setback restrictions and building height limitations.
-For this information, please contact a Zoning Planner for assistance.
-For more specific information please contact our office at (520) 791-5550 or the residential plan reviewers directly at 520-837-4912 or 520-837-4913.
+The Residential plan reviewers do not review setback restrictions (distance from property lines) or building height limitations.
+For setback information, please contact Zoning Information at (520) 837-4891 or speak with a Zoning Planner in our office.
+For more specific information regarding residential building codes, please contact our office at (520) 791-5550 or a residential plan reviewer directly at 520-837-4912.
 All plans are required to be neat, legible and well organized.
 Rental units are considered commercial property and all commercial permits require a licensed contractor.